taurtk/fitnesschatbot/README.md

 # FitnessChatbot: An Advanced Health-Centric Chatbot

-FitBot is an AI-driven chatbot that uses large language models (LLMs) such as GPT-4 by OpenAI.
+FitnessChatbot is an AI-driven chatbot that uses large language models (LLMs) such as GPT-4 by OpenAI.
 It seamlessly integrates with the Nutrition endpoint from API Ninjas, providing accurate nutritional data and personalized health recommendations.

 ## Features
 1. **Nutritional Information Retrieval:** Fetches accurate nutritional data of any given food item by leveraging the Nutrition endpoint of API Ninjas.